- About Winston-Salem

 Rooted in History: Bountiful Heirloom Gardens to Discover

 Winston-Salem boasts a number of impressive historic and heirloom gardens that tell the rich agricultural history of the city.
-Spring and summer seasons bring gorgeous blossoms of hydrangeas, bright sunflowers, fragrant herbs (be sure to shop our Farmers Markets) and leafy vegetables.
 The earliest known community garden was planted in 1759 just 10 minutes outside of present-day Winston-Salem in Bethabara, the first North Carolina Moravian settlement.
 Then, in 1766, the Moravians settled the town of Salem and gardening practices which were once used for stocking their own pantries became a successful means of trade.
 It's safe to say our deep Moravian roots have set the standard for gardening in Winston-Salem since their arrival more than two centuries ago.
 Winston-Salem has an abundance of well-maintained historical gardens for visitors to tour.
 Below is a preview of our scenic gardens you can experience on your visit to Winston-Salem.